Digger T. Rock: Development

-Ultimate Play the Game was founded by brothers Tim and Chris Stamper, along with Tim's wife, Carol, from their headquarters in Ashby-de-la-Zouch in 1982.
-They began producing multiple video games for the ZX Spectrum throughout the early 1980s.
-The company were known for their reluctance to reveal details about their operations and upcoming projects.
-Little was known about their development process except that they used to work in "separate teams"; one team would work on graphics whilst the other would concentrate on other aspects such as sound or graphics.

-During the late 1980s, the Stamper brothers sold the rights of Ultimate Play the Game to U.S. Gold and shifted their focus from the British home computing market to broader home console gaming.
-Rare became one of the first western developers to be granted a licence by Nintendo to produce games for the Nintendo Entertainment System, during which Rare began employing more staff and expanding their operations in order to develop more games for home consoles.
-They were both later included in Rare's 2015 Xbox One retrospective compilation, Rare Replay.
+In 2015, Digger T. Rock was included as one of the 30 games in Rare's Xbox One retrospective compilation, Rare Replay (2015).

 Reception

 The game received mixed reviews upon release.
 Julian Rignall of Mean Machines compared the game to Boulder Dash, stating that Digger T. Rock offers superior gameplay and graphics.
 Steve Jarrett of Total! criticised the graphics, stating that the dominant rocky landscapes were "too barren".
 Rignall, on the other hand, stated that the graphics were well-animated and the sprites to be "neatly-defined".
 However, Rignall criticised the game's presentation, noting that the introduction and options of the game were "sparse".
 AllGame's Skyler Miller described the game's environments as "simple but well-defined", though felt that the game "falls short in the action department".

 The playability and "life-span" of the game also gained mixed views.
 Rignall praised the game's playability and "lastability", stating that the game is "easy to get into" and was addictive.
 Regarding its replay value, Rignall asserted that the large number of levels in the game would keep the player occupied and provided an "enjoyable challenge".
 Jarrett stated the game requires "a lot of patience" and found certain aspects of it frustrating at times, especially the time limit required to progress to the next level.
 Jarrett also noted the number of levels to be "excessive", and stated that he suspected "players may not want to dig that deep".